 - Usage Rights

-To learn more about the Influencer terms I mentioned above, check out this post on my Instagram where I break down important terminology to know in the industry.
-Knowing these terms will help with the negotiation process.
+To learn more about the terms I mentioned above, check out this post where I break down important terminology to know in the industry.
+Knowing these will help with the negotiation process.

 Ask for Their Budget

-The thought of discussing money is nerve-racking.
-No, talking about money isn’t fun, however, this is your business and you should be fairly compensated for your time and work.
-When a brand reaches out, ask them what their budget is.
+Talking about money isn’t fun, however, this is your business and you should be fairly compensated for your time and work.

-Asking for their budget is the easiest way to let them know you expect payment.
+Asking for a budget is the easiest way to let brands know that you expect payment.
 You’ll be able to find out the range they’re working with and what deliverables you can offer based on those numbers.

-There will be some instances when a brand claims they don’t have a budget — it’s up to you whether or not you want to move forward with a product exchange.
-However, if you want to get paid, a good response to that statement would be:
+There will be some instances when a brand claims they don’t have a budget — it’s up to you to decide if you want to move forward with a product exchange.

 Another response can be:

-“Due to the time and resources I use to create content, I’m not able to accept gifted/unpaid projects at this time.
 I’d love to discuss a paid partnership in the future when you have an increase in your budget.
-Thank you for the opportunity and I hope we can work together in the future!”
+Thank you for the opportunity!

 Do Your Research

-When it comes to negotiating brand deals as an influencer, it’s important to know about the company.
-The more information you have, the better you’ll be able to negotiate.
-I love reading about a brand’s backstory to see if their values align with mine.
+When it comes to negotiating brand deals, it’s important to learn about the company.
+The more information that you have, the better you’ll be able to negotiate.

 Answering these questions will show the brand why they should work with you and pay what you request!